patacoing/City-info/README.md

 **Commit**
--Documentation in the class Files
--modification of the system for the scrapping : added a key cssSelector in the json file -added for the text input cssSelector in update_json.php -for the scrapping : cssSelector is needed to be in parameter of the filter method -Data transfered from the json file to a Mysql DB by using the insertionBdd.php script -Creation of the API, routes : regions, medias -Implementation of the differents methods
+-Modification of the regionInfo.php file : added lines to extract all the articles from the different medias -Scrapping works for each region having medias

 TO DO :
--need to update the cssSelector of news already present -Test the scapping on the differents regions -Implement the put methods
--Recover the cssSelector for each region and scrap the articles on the websites
+-Stylize the articles and the UX